alexa/alexa-skills-kit-sdk-for-nodejs/README.md

 ### [Audio Player](https://github.com/alexa/skill-sample-nodejs-audio-player)
 Project that demonstrates how to use the audio player for skills.

-## Public Beta SDK
-The available [public beta version of the ASK SDK v2 for Node.js](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs/tree/2.x_public-beta) may contain one or more Alexa features that are currently in public beta and not included in the production SDK version.

 ## Other Language Alexa Skills Kit SDKs
 <a href="https://github.com/amzn/alexa-skills-kit-java"><img src="https://github.com/konpa/devicon/raw/master/icons/java/java-original.svg?sanitize=true" width="25px" /> Alexa Skills Kit SDK for Java</a>